BlockstreamResearch/bip-frost-dkg/README.md

   a hint about which party might be to blame for the problem.
 The hint should not be trusted and should only be only used for debugging.
-In particular, the hint may point at the wrong party, e.g., if the coodinator is malicious or network connections are unreliable, and as a consquence, the caller should not conclude that the party hinted at is malicious.
+In particular, the hint may point at the wrong party, e.g., if the coordinator is malicious or network connections are unreliable, and as a consequence, the caller should not conclude that the party hinted at is malicious.

 #### participant\_finalize